philipturner/transimpedance-amplifier/README.md

 This looks like a good breadboard product for my project: [Amazon](https://www.amazon.com/Breadboards-Solderless-Breadboard-Distribution-Connecting/dp/B07DL13RZH)

 I also have to figure out whether I want some longer jumper wires.
 Both for wiring across the breadboard and for connecting the power nodes to the main board.
 I could just trim off some wire from the spool, but I prefer to measure the required lengths beforehand.

+I'm going to get a pack of 20 cm male-to-female jumpers.
+Remaining parts of the BOM:
+- Spare parts to make it possible to repair existing board.
+And, in the worst case, one attempt at soldering a fresh one from the other spares.
+- Make a decision for the exact purchase links regarding ESD mitigation.